Universality of the limit shape of convex lattice polygonal lines: Proof of the limit shape results

-Note that the random process $\xi_{0j}(t):=\xi_j(t)-\EE_{z}^{r}[\xi_j(t)]$ has independent increments and zero mean, hence it is a martingale with respect to the natural filtration ${\mathcal F}_t:=\sigma\{\nu(x),\, x\in \calX(t)\}$, \,$t\in[0,\infty]$.
-From the definition of $\xi_j(t)$ (see (\ref{xi(t)})), it is also clear that $\xi_{0j}(t)$ is a c\`adl\`ag process, that is, its paths are everywhere right-continuous and have left limits.
-Therefore, applying the Kolmogorov--Doob submartingale inequality (see, e.g., \cite[Corollary~2.1, p.\,14]{Yeh}) and using Theorem \ref{th:K}, we obtain
+Note that the random process $\xi_{0j}(t):=\xi_j(t)-\EE_{z}^{r}[\xi_j(t)]$ has independent increments and zero mean; hence it is a martingale with respect to the natural filtration ${\mathcal F}_t:=\sigma\{\nu(x), x\in \calX(t)\}$, $t\in[0,\infty]$.
+From the definition of~$\xi_j(t)$ [see (\ref{xi(t)})], it is also clear that $\xi_{0j}(t)$ is a c\`{a}dl\`{a}g process; that is, its paths are everywhere right-continuous and have left limits.
+Therefore, applying the Kolmogorov--Doob submartingale inequality (see, e.g., \cite{Yeh}, Corollary 2.1, page 14) and using Theorem~\ref{th:K}, we obtain